AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 1. Turn to someone next to you and as a team try to figure out on a high level what is happening
 2. With your partner try to make it so that the slow button changes the bulb to yellow
 3. With your partner try to make it so that the go button works

-4. This exercise is simply to help introduce you to what JavaScript looks like, do not get caught up in all the details just yet!
+This exercise is simply to help introduce you to what JavaScript looks like, do not get caught up in all the details just yet!

 >Instructor Note: When students finish, have one or two pairs share out their understanding of what is going on and what the JavaScript is doing.
 Then ask another pair to share their solution to making it so that the slow button changes the bulb to yellow, and the go button works.

 ## Demo: Pseudo Code (5 min)

-Before we start writing any Javascript, we'll learn a bit about how to write pseudocode.
+Before we start writing any Javascript, we'll learn a bit about how to plan out your code by writing pseudocode.
 What is pseudocode?
-Well, it's a way to 'plan out' your program before coding it, which will make the coding process infinitely more seamless!
-To put in simple terms, it's a detailed yet readable description of what a computer program must do and it's expressed in plain english.
+Well, to put in simple terms, it's a way to 'plan out' your program in plain English before coding it, which will make the coding process infinitely more seamless!
+It will serve as a detailed yet readable description of what a computer program must do.

 Take, for example, a program that lets a player know whether he or she has passed the current level.
 Pseudo code for this program might look like the following: